 But that’s not exactly true of all agencies.

-Optimizing Google AdWords and Bing Ads for clients
+Optimizing Google Ads and Bing Ads for clients

 At Logical Position, we work closely with Google and Bing on actually improving their platforms.
 This may seem like a waste of time that could be better spent selling the platforms as they are, but this hasn’t been our experience.
 By testing the search engine’s betas and giving them critical feedback on issues we encounter, we’ve been able to improve their platforms in ways that ultimately make our clients’ campaigns more successful.